 Orange County joins the Clean Cities Coalition

-Alice has also served as a member and/or commissioner liaison for the Water Resources Committee and the Commission for the Environment, and she is a member of the new multi-jurisdictional Air Quality Advisory Committee.
+Alice has also served as a member and/or commissioner liaison for the Water Resources Committee and the Commission for the Environment, and she is a member of the multi-jurisdictional climate change committee.

 A. The Water Resources Committee was established in 1992 to go beyond the county's good work in protecting watersheds and expand it to include an emphasis on ground water as well.
 As a result of studies completed in cooperation with the USGS, the county now has valuable information concerning ground water availability and quality in Orange County.